Your Trusted Financial Advisor Berlin English Speaker

 Frequently Asked Questions

-Is it really necessary to have an English-speaking advisor if I speak some German?
+Is it really necessary to have an English-speaking financial advisor in Berlin?

-What are the typical costs for a financial advisor in Berlin?
+What are the typical costs associated with hiring a financial advisor in Berlin?

-The costs can vary based on the advisor's fee structure.
-Some are 'fee-only,' charging an hourly rate, a flat fee for a plan, or a percentage of assets under management.
-Others are 'commission-based,' earning fees from product providers.
-'Fee-based' advisors use a hybrid model.
-Always clarify the fee structure upfront and ensure it's transparent, so you understand exactly how your advisor is compensated and what services are included.
+Costs vary based on the advisor's fee structure.
+Some are 'fee-only,' charging an hourly rate or a flat fee for services, which is generally transparent.
+Others are 'commission-based,' earning money from product sales, or 'fee-based,' combining both.
+Always clarify the fee structure upfront and ensure all potential costs are disclosed before committing.

-Are my assets safe with a German financial advisor?
+Are my financial details safe with a German financial advisor?

-What are future trends for expat financial planning in Berlin?
+What are the future trends for financial advisory services for expats in Berlin?

 Leo List